-Messaging the Benefits of the Conference on African American Children and Families
+Messaging the Benefits of the African American Children and Families Conference

 As the Conference on African American Children and Families enters into the tenth year, there are times of challenging memories of where we are today.
 The word transformation means change.
 As we face the realities about how we treat others, how we teach and what we impart to those responsible for the lives of children, we should take a retrospective view.
 Throughout the State of Iowa and these United States, with many population changes, rapid growth and the need for some of us to transform our attitudes so that we can be a positive contributor in our communities.
 Observing children being separated from their families brings back many memories of the slave movement and the struggles of keeping families together.
 Observing children being brought into the courtroom alone or possibly with an interpreter brings tears to one’s eyes when we think about our stand on justice and equality for all, especially our youngest population..
 We are all neighbors and we need to join hands in supporting and enhancing the University of Northern Iowa’s strategic plan, especially on diversity, community engagement and inclusivity and increasing enrollment.

 This is our 10th Annual Conference and we are grateful to the university’s administration for continual support for this valuable conference in a time when many budgetary matters prohibit such significant events from continuing.
 We are grateful and proud of you, the participants for being a part of this conference.

 Dr. Gloria Kirkland Holmes, Conference Coordinator

-Special Benefits of the Conference on African American Children and Families to our UNI students from various majors and minors across campus
+Special Benefits of the African American Children and Families Conference to our UNI students from various majors and minors across campus

 The message of a University of Northern Iowa early childhood student: